R-TF-015-006 Clinical investigation report

 Malignancy scores were calculated for each retrospective and prospective image.
 Dermatologists diagnosed the cases, and those suspected of skin cancer were biopsied and confirmed through pathological examination, which served as the gold standard.
 Additionally, investigators assigned a suspicion score from 0 to 10 based on their clinical judgment.
 These suspicion scores, along with the diagnoses, were used to determine the sensitivity and specificity of the system.

-As diagnoses from both dermatologists and pathological examinations—unlike those from the medical device—are presented in plain text, they do not necessarily adhere to the ICD-11 international classification standard.
-To enable comparison and analysis, these diagnoses have been manually translated into their closest matching ICD-11 categories, among those recognized by the medical device.
-However, there are cases where this translation may lack the necessary precision for a perfect match.
-For instance, a dermatologist's diagnosis of carcinoma may not align exactly with a pathological examination identifying squamous cell carcinoma.
-While both are malignant, in their diagnosis evaluation both outcomes do not match.
+As diagnoses from both the investigators and histopathological examinations — unlike those from the device — are recorded in free-text form, they do not necessarily adhere to the ICD-11 classification.
+To enable comparison, these diagnoses were mapped to their closest matching ICD-11 categories among those recognised by the device.
+In a small number of cases this mapping may lack the precision required for a strict match.
+For example, an investigator's diagnosis of carcinoma may not align exactly with a pathological examination identifying squamous cell carcinoma.
+Both are malignant, but the diagnostic-agreement metrics are counted against the specific ICD-11 category.

 Androgenetic alopecia